nadeo/trackmania-doc/docs/nadeo-importer/01-download-and-install.md

 - 15/12/2020: Initial release
 - 19/01/2021: Added support for GameplayId (Turbo, Slow motion, etc.), and also PhysicsId.
+- 24/03/2021: Fixed crashes linked to wrong UV mappings imported via Nadeo Importer, and detects the issue when importing

 ## All releases